Understanding the Patterns We Carry

 -

-Feeling an overwhelming sense of dread or worry
+Feeling an ongoing sense of dread or worry.

 -